Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire/dm_notes/Code Blizzard/Freezing Undead.md

 ## Development (Planning) (Phase 3A)
 - If the beacons had been stopped, the blizzard ceases to exist and the last blue moon arises on the night of success
 - Unless they had made their victory known, no rewards are given but level ups
+	- If their victory was known, they're given a bit of treasure and a reward from the Hall of Justice
+		- These rewards could vary from: platinum, gold, spell scrolls, weapons, food, free accommodation

 ## Development (Planning) (Phase 3B)
 **SPOILERS FROM THIS POINT**
 - An undead archmage arises from the dead in the apex of the magical ice castle, and a bright, green beam beams in the eye of the storm
+	- The reason for the resurrection: The magic being held in Castle Never has released an evil, quite strong magical soul being held captive under a seal, causing a blizzard to arise from the soul's sheer magical power
+	- Why?
+This archmage died under the conscience of revenge, punishment, and guilt and thinks that this world should be frozen to death and started anew
 - The blizzard is unhabitable unless a torch enchanted with a Cleric's or Paladin's power is used, which clears fog within a 5ft cube
 - It has created a worse fog of sorts, with people without the torch suffering from suffocation and the freezing temperatures (CON save, 1d10, and half if fail)